What is Password Cracking?

 Note: The password used is #password1$ the strength is 60 and it’s strong.

 The higher the strength number, better the password.

 Let’s suppose that we have to store our above passwords using md5 encryption.
-We will use an online md5convertor to convert our passwords into md5 hashes.
+We will use an online md5 hash generator to convert our passwords into md5 hashes.